Lights Out (radio show): The Arch Oboler era

 When Cooper departed, his replacement—a young, eccentric and ambitious Arch Oboler—picked up where he left off, often following Cooper's general example but investing the scripts with his own concerns.
 Oboler made imaginative use of stream-of-consciousness narration and sometimes introduced social and political themes that reflected his commitment to antifascist liberalism.

 Although in later years Lights Out would be closely associated with Oboler, he was always quick to credit Cooper as the series' creator and spoke highly of the older author, calling him "the unsung pioneer of radio dramatic techniques" and the first person Oboler knew of who understood that radio drama could be an art form.

-In June 1936, Oboler's first script for Lights Out was "Burial Service," about a paralyzed girl who is buried alive.
-NBC was flooded with outraged letters in response.
+In June 1936, Oboler wrote and directed his first episode for Lights Out.
+The play performed in the episode, titled "Burial Services", was about a paralyzed girl who gets buried alive.
+The episode was poorly received, and outraged listeners sent more than 50,000 letters to NBC.
+Afterwards, NBC banned the program from airing before 11 p.m.
 His next story, one of his most popular efforts, was the frequently repeated "Catwife," about the desperate husband of a woman who turns into a giant feline.
 He followed with "The Dictator," about Roman emperor Caligula.
 This set the pattern for Oboler's run: For every two horror episodes, he said later, he would try to write one drama on subjects that were ostensibly more serious, usually moral, social, and political issues.

 Like Cooper, Oboler was much in demand and highly prolific.
 While working on Lights Out, he wrote numerous dramatic sketches for variety shows (The Chase and Sanborn Hour, Rudy Vallee's programs), anthologies (Grand Hotel, The First Nighter Program, The Irene Rich Show) and specials.
 In August 1936, singer Vallee, then the dean of variety show hosts, claimed that Lights Out was his favorite series.
 Oboler occasionally redrafted his Lights Out scripts for use on Vallee's and other variety hours.
 A version of Oboler's "Prelude to Murder" starring Peter Lorre and Olivia de Havilland was scheduled to air on a November 1936 Vallee broadcast.
 Other Lights Out plays that turned up on various late 1930s variety programs included "Danse Macabre" (with Boris Karloff), "Alter Ego" (with Bette Davis) and "The Harp."

 Oboler met the demand by adopting an unusual scripting procedure: He would lie in bed at night, smoke cigarettes, and improvise into a Dictaphone, acting out every line of the play.
 In this way, he was able to complete a script quickly, sometimes in as little as 30 minutes, though he might take as long as three or four hours.
 In the morning, a stenographer would type up the recording for Oboler's revisions.
 Years later, Rod Serling, who counted radio fantasists like Cooper, Oboler, and Norman Corwin among his inspirations, would use a similar process to churn out his many teleplays for The Twilight Zone, a series that in many respects was to television what Lights Out was to radio.